troclaux/notes/ansible.md

 - control node: executes playbooks and connects to the managed nodes
   - where ansible is installed and run
 - managed nodes (hosts): servers that are configured by ansible
-  - don't need ansible installed, just ansible installed
+  - don't need ansible installed, only control node requires ansible
 - inventory: list of managed nodes
   - static: plain text file (`ini`, `yaml` or `json`) with hardcoded IPs/hostnames
   - dynamic: used when infrastructure is dynamic (e.g. AWS, azure, GCP or kubernetes)